 Mental Health Referrals and Support

-Currently, the Purdue University Northwest Counseling Center is not available for in-person sessions due to COVID-19.
-Subsequently, below is a list of resources, information on ways to cope during this pandemic.
+Currently, the Purdue University Northwest Counseling Center is available for in-person sessions with proof of COVID-19 vaccination or via telehealth through a HIPAA compliant platform (doxy.me).
+Below is a list of additional resources including information on ways to cope during this pandemic.

 The Purdue University Northwest Counseling Center recognizes that during this time of change many may feel uncertainty and fear along with a host of other emotions.
 There may be concerns that affect your decisions about how to best manage your health and the health of those around you.
 In an effort to support you we have drafted a list of coping techniques and support resources to manage stress and anxiety.